 - possess good leadership, people and project management skills.

 It is important that creative copywriters maintain an interest in:

 - commerce, popular culture, and new advertising trends and techniques

 - why loyal customers buy certain products

 - competitor activities and successful campaigns being delivered by other agencies.

 Around 1,100 agency creative copywriters are employed in the UK.
 Many more work on a freelance basis.
 While these figures are not specific to the copywriting role, 70% of the total advertising workforce is in London.
 The next largest proportion is 6.3% in the North West.
 Larger agencies may employ as many as 20 copywriting/art direction teams.
 Other centres for advertising include Birmingham, Bristol, Edinburgh, Glasgow, Leeds, Newcastle and Manchester.

-Entry is highly competitive.
+Copywriter jobs are highly competitive.
 Large businesses with in-house marketing teams often employ copywriters to produce business-to-business and direct marketing literature.
 This can be a route into agency work.

 There are very few formal training schemes, although agencies do offer summer internships and work placements to degree students.
 Many copywriters are hired in partnership with a creative art director.
 Such partnerships may be formed on courses.
 Taking on unpaid placements and demonstrating skills is the most common route into junior positions.
 Agencies expect copywriters to present a 'book', or portfolio, of work that shows evidence of creativity and innovation.

 The Institute of Practitioners in Advertising (IPA) have a scheme allowing students to post their CVs on the IPA website (www.ipa.co.uk) between June and September each year.
 Their Graduate Recruitment Agency Factfile lists member agencies with structured recruitment programmes and is an excellent starting point for those wishing to make a speculative approach to agencies.